Coherently Enhanced Axion-Photon Conversion via Seeded Photons for Short-Pulse Axion Detection: Axion-Photon Conversion with a Seed Field

 where $\mathcal{A}_{\text{axion}}(l_2)$ denotes the particular solution (the second term in Eq.~(\ref{eq:A_solution})) evaluated at $x=l_2$.
 Identifying $n_s = |\mathcal{A}(0)|^2$ as the number of seed photons and $n_0 = |\mathcal{A}_{\text{axion}}(l_2)|^2$ as the number of photons that would be regenerated in the absence of a seed (i.e. $n_0 = N_a\,P_{a\to\gamma}$ from Eq.~(\ref{eq:P_std})), the above expression becomes

 where $\delta$ is the relative phase between the seed field and the axion-induced field at $x=l_2$.
-In the optimal scenario, the experiment is configured such that the axion-induced photons emerge in phase with the seed ($\delta=0$, i.e. constructive interference).
+In the optimal case, the experiment is configured such that the axion-induced photons emerge in phase with the seed ($\delta=0$, i.e. constructive interference).
 In that case, the interference term is maximized and we have

-This result can be intuitively understood: the axion converts into a photon that is coherently added to an existing electromagnetic field, analogous to stimulated emission.
+This result can be intuitively understood: the axion converts into a photon that is coherently added to an existing electromagnetic field.
 The $2\sqrt{n_s n_0}$ term represents the cross-term where one photon arises from the axion converted field and one from the seed field.
-Equation~(\ref{eq:Nprime}) is the core formula governing the seeded regeneration enhancement.
+Equation~(\ref{eq:Nprime}) serves as the core formula governing the enhancement of seeded regeneration.

-We are often interested in the net new photons attributable to axions.
-Since $n_s$ seed photons were injected, one might subtract the expected seed contribution and define the increased number of the signal photon as
+We are often interested in the net generated photons attributable to axions.
+Since $n_s$ seed photons were injected, one may subtract the expected contribution from the seed field and define the increase in the number of signal photons as